Shaked/gomobiledetect/README.md

             // do something with iPhone
         }

+        if detect.VersionFloat(gomobiledetect.PROP_IPHONE) > 6 {
+            // do something with iPhone v6
+        }

-        deviceProperty := "iPhone"
+        //Deprecated, still works but will be removed in the near future deviceProperty := "iPhone"
         if detect.VersionFloat(deviceProperty) > 6 {
             // do something with iPhone v6